Stacktape

 CDNs

-• Instead of clients sending request directly to your application (origin - bucket, http-api-gateway or application-load-balancers), they send request to CDN.
+• Instead of sending requests directly to your application, clients send them to the CDN.

-• CDN PoP gets a response from your application (origin).
+• The PoP retrieves the response from your application (the origin).

-• CDN PoP sends the response to the client.
-At the same time it caches the response.
+• The PoP sends the response to the client and caches it for future requests.

-• You can control which responses should be cached and for how long.
-Read section Caching configuration for more information.
+You can control which responses are cached and for how long.
+See the section on cache control for more information.

 Basic usage